Skip to Main Content

 Title IX Office

-Any instances or discrimination or abuse can be reported to Dr Darron Turner at the following link.
-He is the Title IX Coordinator and is responsible for ensuring all minority groups are respected and free from discrimination on TCU’s campus.
+Any instances or discrimination or abuse can be reported to Dr. Sharon Perry Fantini at the link below.
+She is the interim Title IX Coordinator and is responsible for ensuring all minority groups are respected and free from discrimination on TCU’s campus.

 Gender-Neutral Public Restrooms